smrithies/pramati/training/github.md

-# Guidelines to follow while writing a professionalemail.
+# Guidelines to follow while writing a professional email.
 Email is both a major convenience and a ceaseless distraction.
 But, regardless of how you feel about it at the present moment, one thing’s for sure—it’s an unavoidable necessity.
 And, if we want to be professional and get a point across in a way that’s clear, that’s efficient, there are a few different etiquette rules we want to make sure to keep in mind.

 - Include a clear, direct, short subject line so that recipient will be able to understand content of email faster and open it.